velveteenrobot/pr2_pbd/README.md

 - As a start, install `ros-groovy-desktop-full` and `ros-groovy-pr2-full`.
 Once we have an easy comprehensive list, we'll post it here.

-- As a note, [here is a list](https://gist.github.com/mbforbes/a1580f5434e35c597108) of packages you may need; if it's not running.
+- As a note, [here is a list](https://gist.github.com/mbforbes/a1580f5434e35c597108) of all packages you may need on your desktop; if it's not running, check against that list.

 ### PbD Code
-- Assuming you've set up a rosbuild workspace in the location `~/rosbuild_ws`, and you've correctly `source`'d the correct ROS Groovy setup files, you do the following:
+Assuming you've set up a rosbuild workspace in the location `~/rosbuild_ws`, and you've correctly `source`'d the correct ROS Groovy setup files, you do the following:

 ```bash
 $ cd ~/rosbuild_ws  # or your rosbuild workspace